uschen/docker-rpi4-imagebuilder/README.md

-# Creating Debian packages in Docker container
+# Creating a RPI4 boot image in a Docker container

 ## Overview

-Docker can be used to set up a clean build environment for Debian packaging.
-This tutorial shows how to create a container with required build tools and how to use it to build packages.
+This creates a docker container to build an Ubuntu 19.10 server image for a Raspberry Pi 4B using unstable/current software.

 ## Create build environment